Dataplane Deployment Guide for Databricks

 Prerequisites

-Step 1: Create Secrets Scope
+Step 2: Create a Secrets Scope

-Step 2: Add Required Secrets
+Step 3: Add Required Secrets

 RabbitMQ Password